Falaise, Calvados: History

+Middle Ages

+In 911 AD the town became part of the Duchy of Normandy when Duke Rollo was granted lands, including Falaise, by Charles the Simple in exchange for Rollo agreeing to end his brigandage, swear allegiance to Charles, convert to Christianity, and pledge to defend the Seine estuary from other Viking raiders.

 Falaise, as it is sited today, probably came into being around the castle.

-The town was the birthplace of William the Conqueror, first of the Norman Kings of England.
+The town was the birthplace of William the Conqueror, first of the Norman kings of England.
 He was frequently referred to as William the Bastard, on account of his being born out of wedlock to Herleva from Falaise, reputedly a tanner's daughter.

 The Château de Falaise (12th–13th century), which overlooks the town from a high crag (falaise), was formerly the seat of the Dukes of Normandy.
-Also, the Treaty of Falaise was signed at the castle in December 1174 between the captive William I, King of Scots, and the Plantagenet King of England, Henry II.
+Also, the Treaty of Falaise was signed at the castle in December 1174 between the captive William I, King of Scots, and the Plantagenet king of England, Henry II.

+At the end of the 12th centaury Philip II of France took control of Normandy and Falaise from the Normans, and building a new Tower for the towns castle, as well as restoring the Holy Trinity Church in the town.

-The town was also the place that Rabbi Yom Tov of Falaise, grandchild of Rashi, held his rabbinical court.
+The town was also the place that Rabbi Yom Tov of Falaise, grandchild of Rashi, held his rabbinical court, during the 13th centaury.

+During the Hundred Years' War the town remained under control of the English until 1450 when the French won the Siege of Falaise.

+Modern era

+In January 1590 the castle was besieged by the troops of Henry IV of France as part of the French Wars of Religion.
+The damaged caused to the castle from the cannons during this last siege marked the end of Falaise being a significant military strategic point.

 On 26 October 1851, a statue of William the Conqueror was inaugurated here (at his place of birth).

 World War II

-In modern times, it is known for the battle of the Falaise Pocket during the Allied reconquest of France (called Operation Overlord) in August 1944 in which two German armies were encircled and destroyed by the Allied armies.
+In modern times, it is known for the battle of the Falaise pocket during the Allied reconquest of France (called Operation Overlord) in August 1944 in which two German armies were encircled and destroyed by the allied armies.
 Some 10,000 German troops were killed and 50,000 taken prisoner.

-Two-thirds of Falaise was destroyed by Allied bombing before the town was taken by a combined force of Canadian and Polish troops.
+Two-thirds of Falaise was destroyed by allied bombing before the town was taken by a combined force of Canadian and Polish troops.
 Falaise was largely restored after the war.